 How To Make This Creamy Chicken

-- Season to taste, garnish with fresh basil or parsley and serve!
+- Serve: Season to taste, garnish with fresh basil or parsley and serve!

 - The key to perfect pan seared chicken is to keep the chicken pieces at about the same thickness so they cook evenly.
 You can do this by pounding the chicken with a mallet (about 1/2-inch thick) or by cutting the chicken breasts in half lengthwise.
 If you don’t have a mallet, a rolling pin or even a wine bottle can do the trick!

-- Do not overcrowd the skillet.
-Give the chicken pieces some room.
+- Do not overcrowd the skillet to prevent the chicken from steaming instead of browning.

 - Deglazing removes the bits stuck at the bottom of the skillet.
 Those brown bits are pure flavor!!